spikeekips/source-over-ssh/README.rst

     ============================================================

-store public key for authentication without passphrase
+Store Public Key For Authentication Without Passphrase
 ==========================================================

-you can login with your ssh public key without passphrase same as decent ssh client. you store your ssh public key(not private key) to the `sos`.
+You can login with your ssh public key without passphrase same as decent ssh client. you store your ssh public key(not private key) to the `sos`.

 .. note ::
-    if you are not familiar with ssh or creating ssh public key, see this page, http://www.cs.wustl.edu/~mdeters/how-to/ssh/ .
+    If you are not familiar with ssh or creating ssh public key, see this page, http://www.cs.wustl.edu/~mdeters/how-to/ssh/ .

-open your ssh public key, which is usually ``.ssh/id_rsa.pub`` in your home directory, and paste it. this is my personal public key ::
+Open your ssh public key, which is usually ``.ssh/id_rsa.pub`` in your home directory, and paste it. this is my personal public key ::

     sos: admin $ public_key view